the-alchemist88/Cpp_helper_codes/conversion_ctor&UDC.md

 ## User Defined Conversion(UDC)

-Type conversions performed by the compiler by calling functions defined by the programmer for non-standard type conversions are called UDC.
+Type conversions that are performed by compiler via calling functions, which are defined by programmer for non-standard type conversions, are called UDC.
 These functions are:

 1) Conversion constructor